What Is Christian Counseling?

 However, there are thousands of Christian Counseling practices that do not do Nouthetic Counseling, yet what they do is still considered Christian counseling.
 So, if “Christian Counseling” isn’t a counseling modality or therapeutic approach, then back the original question: “What makes counseling ‘Christian counseling?’”

-the Definition of Christian Counseling
+The Definition Of Christian Counseling

 The Association of Christian Counselors defines Christian counseling as activities that “seek to help people towards constructive change and growth in any or every aspect of their lives, through a caring relationship and within agreed relational boundaries, carried out by a counselor who has a Christian worldview, values, and assumptions.”
 The first part of that definition would be true of any counselor, Christian or not.
 All counselors seek to help people toward positive change and growth through a caring relationship within agreed on boundaries.
 But what makes counseling Christian is the last part of the sentence: “carried out by a counselor who has a Christian worldview, values, and assumptions.”